-Cub Starting Workbook 1
+Cub Starting: Workbook 1

 While children will work on words that contain a particular short vowel in each lesson, within the same lessons they also learn to read words with long vowels in a sight-word fashion.
-For example, in Lesson 19 the phonetic focus is on short-o words, but students will read a story that includes the sentence, “See Abe roll,” that has three words with long-vowel sounds.
+For example, in Lesson 19 the phonetic focus is on short-o words, but students will read a story that includes a sentence that has three words with long-vowel sounds, “See Abe roll.”
 As is true throughout the program, parents are instructed to help students whenever they struggle rather than expect them to be able to read every word.

-The three card decks that come with the program are all used along with the second coursebook.
+The three card decks that come with the program are all used along with only the second coursebook.
 The card decks introduce the words used in the three corresponding readers, and game instructions for the cards are at the back of the coursebook.

-In one typical lesson, the student will reread three previous stories and then read one new one.
+In one typical lesson, the student will reread three stories from one of the readers and then read one new one.
 (If the student struggles at all, the parent is invited to read any of the stories first.)
 Then the parent and child work together with magnetic letters, learning to build new words by changing just one letter of a word each time.
 Next, they play a game with the card decks.
-After these activities that help familiarize children with words in the readers, the student will read the same new story that was introduced in the reader, but they will read it from the workbook, where it is presented without illustrations.
-After that, a series of brief exercises has students decide which of two sentences makes sense, visually determine which words are written correctly with uppercase and lowercase letters (e.g., roLL or roll), and identify rhyming words.
-For most lessons, the entire second page is for tracing and copywork for both individual letters and complete sentences.
+After these activities that familiarize children with words in the readers, the student will read the one new story that was just introduced, but they will read it from the workbook where it is presented without illustrations.
+After that, there is a short series of exercises for students to complete in the workbook.

-Cub Walking Workbook 2
+Cub Walking: Workbook 2

-Cub Running Workbook 3
+Cub Running: Workbook 3

-Cheetah Ready Workbook 4
+Cheetah Ready: Workbook 4

 - vowel chunks such as ea, ew, oi, and oy

-- bossy-r chunks: ar, er, ir, or, and ur
+- "bossy-r" chunks (where the r controls the vowel sound): ar, er, ir, or, and ur

 - endings: ed, en, er, es, est, ing, ly, s, and y